 Even if it’s not mandatory to place a locate request, we strongly recommend that you make use of our services.
-Info- Excavation is the only organization to offer this service entirely for free in the province of Quebec.
-So you can dig in all security, a few simple minutes is all you need to place a locate request and avoid any unwanted surprises The cost of repairing damages network can be quite high, digging without the proper precautions can be dangerous for you and the environment.
+Info- Excavation is the only organization to offer this service entirely for free for the provinces of Quebec and Atlantic.
+To dig safely, a few simple minutes is all you need to place a locate request and avoid any unwanted surprises.
+The cost of repairing damages network can be quite high, digging without the proper precautions can be dangerous for you and the environment.
 The responsibility is yours.

-No. Every locate requests are free.
-The service in financed by our member companies* in order to protect their underground network, prevent potential damage and avoid any accident while excavating.
+No. Every locate request is free.
+The service in financed by our member companies in order to protect their underground network, prevent potential damage and avoid any accident while excavating.

-You have to expect an average of 3 business days before the planning to start any kind of work (landscaping, fence or pool installation, tree planting etc…).
-But, if you’re calling for an emergency locate (water line break, gas leak, imminent foundation collapse, landslide, broken pole, re-establishing essential services), the delay could be a short as a few hours, depending on what time your team will be on site.
+You have to expect a 3 business days delay before planning to start any kind of work (landscaping, fence or pool installation, tree planting etc…).
+But, if you’re making an emergency locate request (water line break, gas leak, imminent foundation collapse, landslide, a broken pole, re-establishing essential services), the delay could be as short as an hour.

-If you’re doing the emergency type of work such as a water line break, gas leak, imminent foundation collapse, landslide, broken pole, re-establishing essential services, please call us immediately at 514-286-9228 or 1-800-663-9228.
-(Please take note that planned work such as landscaping, fence or pool installation, tree planting etc…are not considered as an emergency type of work.
+If you’re doing the emergency type of work such as a water line break, gas leak, imminent foundation collapse, landslide, broken pole, re-establishing essential services, please contact us immediately by phone (514-286-9228 or 1-800-663-9228), or on our mobile app or on our Web portal (Please take note that planned work such as landscaping, fence or pool installation, tree planting etc…are not considered as an emergency type of work).

 No. We’ll notify the member companies.
-These companies will go and locate their underground network in an average of 3 business days.
+These companies will send you a sketch or go and locate their underground network in a 3 business days delay.
 (Please note that you have to directly contact any company you suspect has underground installations who are not members of Info- Excavation).

 It is possible that the network belonging to the member companies has been modified, either by adding network or disaffecting network without you knowing it.
 A simple request will permit you to know more.
 Placing a locate request, totally free, will avoid any unwanted surprises while doing your work.
 The responsibility is yours.